How to Get a Great Prenatal Workout At Home in 20 Minutes or Less

 What Exercise Can I Do in the 2nd Trimester?

-In any trimester of pregnancy, most exercises are safe for pregnancy as long as you don’t see signs of intolerance.
+In the second trimester, The American College of Obstetrics and Gynecology (ACOG) does not rule out any specific exercise unless it is a contact sport, hot yoga or pilates, or an exercise that may result in a fall.
+Any exercise can be done as long as long as you don’t see signs of intolerance.
 Signs of intolerance are any coning or doming of your abdomen when performing an exercise.
 During the 2nd trimester is when most women start to see growth in their bellies and their abdomen starts to separate leading to coning.

 Can I Start Exercising in My Second Trimester?